bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 - <span id="8cb8">`Property Names`:</span>
 - <span id="837b">`checked` : Attribute of input components such as checkbox or radio, use it to set whether the component is checked or not.</span>
 - <span id="aec0">`className` : Used to specify a CSS class.</span>
-- <span id="2f92">`dangerouslySetInnerHTML` : React’s equivalent of innerHTML because it is risky to cross-site scripting attacks.</span>
+- <span id="2f92">`dangerouslySetInnerHTML` : React's equivalent of innerHTML because it is risky to cross-site scripting attacks.</span>
 - <span id="3eab">`htmlFor` : Because `for` is protected keyword, React elements use this instead.</span>
 - <span id="9194">`onChange` : Event fired whenever a form field is changed.</span>
 - <span id="014a">`style` : Accepts a JS object with camelCase properties rather than a CSS string.</span>